You can listen to the article (narrated by a real person):

 What are the 11 key benefits of email marketing?

-Before you decide to invest in this marketing channel, it’s worth learning about its advantages.
+Before you decide to invest in email marketing, it’s worth learning about its advantages.
 These are 11 of the main benefits that make email marketing the perfect choice for your digital marketing activities.

 1. Low cost